 The planned community will add to the builder’s cachet which includes 309 Cherry Condos, 3C Waterfront Condos, and Lower JCT West.
 People now want to be near parks, mass transit, shops and restaurants, and more.
 Everything is supremely accessible.
 A sizeable eight-acre plot of land makes urban density an obsolete word; yet dwellers benefit from retail, cultural, and business city services.
 Museum FLTS Condo is all about a variety of choice with a consistent modernist esthetic.

 As the condo name foretells, the Museum of Contemporary Canadian Art will be relocated to the Lower Junction area of Toronto, an emerging hub.
 The historic area inspires the industrial design yet offers a new and modern lower-rise approach to communal living.
 The geometric checkerboard concept enhances the nearby public park and plaza space, adjacent to a historic building, the new museum location.
 It will no doubt become an icon of innovation.
-Museum FLTS Condos phase 4 is an art and culture lover’s paradise.
+Museum FLTS Condos phase 4 is an art and culture lover’s paradise inside King West.
 It is a smooth transition to home, work, and play.

 Occupancy is scheduled for Spring 2019.